TobiasSekan/DailyKanji/Documentation/Roadmap.md

 * Fix correct counting for wrong answers on test type "RoomajiToHiraganaOrKatakana"

 ## Version 1.x
-* Show highlight and tool-tip on right answers (activate via option)
+* Make highlight timeout and answer timeout set-able as integer value not via menu entries
 * Add possibility to mark wrong answers (e.g. right mouse click)
 * Game-pad support (with 10 buttons for 10 answers)
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"